Depression During Pregnancy Risk Factors

 - Social support: Building a strong support network of family, friends, and loved ones who can provide emotional support and practical assistance can be crucial in managing depression during pregnancy.

 - Medication: Sometimes, healthcare providers prescribe antidepressant medication after carefully assessing the risks and benefits.
-They will consider the specific antidepressant medications safe during pregnancy and closely monitor their effects.
+They will consider the specific antidepressant medicines safe during pregnancy and closely monitor their effects.

 - Close monitoring: Regular prenatal visits with healthcare professionals are essential to monitor the pregnancy’s progress and the mother’s mental health.
 The treatment plan can be adjusted based on the individual’s response.